 Respect: To champion sovereignty and cultural preservation

 Relationships: To create and sustain communication between tribes and scholars

-Every day, fellow students are here to lend a helping hand, from discussing daily life, to mentoring, and all other aspects of student activities.
+Every day, fellow students are here to lend a helping hand, from discussing daily life situations, creating mentorship, long lasting friendships, and other aspects of student life activities.

 Feel free to join in the fun while helping the community today!

 Joely Proudfit,Ph.D (Luiseño)